kunaltilaganji/AI-Agent-Email-Generator/README.md

 # 📧 Cold Mail Generator

-A cold email generator built with **Groq**, **LangChain**, and **Streamlit**.
+A cold email generator built with **Groq**, **LangChain**, ** ChromaDB**, and **Streamlit**.
 This tool allows users to input the URL of a company's careers page, extracts job listings from that page, and generates personalized cold emails.
 The emails include relevant portfolio links sourced from a vector database, tailored to the specific job descriptions.
+This uses **Llama-3.3-70b-versatile** for inferencing.

 ## Use Case Example